EPFL-Center-for-Imaging/mousetumornet/README.md

 ## Installation

 We recommend performing the installation in a clean Python environment.
-If you are new to Python, read our [beginner's setup instructions](documentation/beginner_guide.md) guide to learn how to do that.
+If you are new to Python, read our [beginner's guide](documentation/beginner_guide.md) to learn how to do that.

 The code requires `python>=3.9`, as well as `pytorch>=2.0`.